Massachusetts US Attorney Rachael Rollins to resign after Justice Department watchdog probe

 Rollins was a controversial pick to be Massachusetts’ top federal law enforcer and twice needed Vice President Kamala Harris to break a tie for her nomination to move forward in the Senate amid fierce opposition from Republicans, who painted her as a radical.

-She was the first woman of color to serve as a district attorney in Massachusetts and the first Black person to serve as U.S. attorney for the state.
+She was the first woman of color to serve as a district attorney in Massachusetts and the first Black woman to become U.S. attorney for the state.

+Massachusetts Democratic Sens.
+Ed Markey and Elizabeth Warren, who had pushed for Rollins to be nominated to the post, said in a joint statement that they will respect her decision to step down.

+“Rachael Rollins has for years dedicated herself to the people of Massachusetts and equal justice under the law," they said.

-The Associated Press was the first to report in November that the inspector general's office had opened an investigation into Rollins over her appearance last year at a Democratic National Committee fundraiser featuring first lady Jill Biden.
+The Associated Press was the first to report in November that the inspector general's office had opened an investigation into Rollins over her appearance last year at a home in Andover, Massachusetts, for a Democratic National Committee fundraiser featuring first lady Jill Biden.
+That was according to two people briefed on the investigation, who spoke on the condition of anonymity because they were not authorized to discuss the probe.

 The inspector general’s office generally investigates allegations of fraud, abuse or violation of other Justice Department policies.

-Note: This story has been corrected to reflect that Rollins was the first Black woman, not the first Black person, to serve as Massachusetts U.S. attorney.